EU business lobby warns stalled reforms driving China pessimism

 To breathe new life into the economy, Beijing has put forward its Internet Plus and Made in China 2025 plans to make the country a world leader in advanced industries such as semiconductors, robotics and satellites.

-But foreign industry fears those plans could boost protectionism and stymie pledges to open markets wider.
-Nearly half of the survey's respondents said China's innovation climate is less favourable than the worldwide average.
+Foreign industry fears those plans could boost protectionism and stymie pledges to open markets wider.

+"With nearly half of respondents reporting that it (China's innovation climate) is less favourable than the worldwide average, it can be considered that it falls short of global standards," the chamber said.

 China has repeatedly pledged to lower market barriers, but foreign industry groups say a list of prohibited and restricted industries for foreign investors is still too broad.